 Clearly dialed in on how eager Church was to hear this, Rin smirked at him.
 "Since you even dared to compare a fast food chain to real Chinese cuisine, I'm gonna make you that dish I told you about, so you'll know what real Chinese food tastes like and never speak such terrible heresy ever again."

 A bit flustered at the thought of a girl cooking for him, even if it was only to prove a point, Church stuttered out his response.
 "R-really?
 Thanks... um... when?"

 Rin gave him an look of mockery, although the smile it was accompanied with let Church know it was sarcastic.
 "Well not now, of course.
 I can barely move on pain medication, much less cook.
 Give me a week or so.
 Maybe until Saturday?
 That's only five days away."

-Church nodded with satisfaction.
+While he truly wondered if Rin's wounds could possibly be healed by then, Church nodded with satisfaction.
 "I see.
 Well, I look forward to your masterful culinary work, Chef Rinin.
 But for now, I think you need to rest.
 I've never seen anyone look as tired as you do right now."

 Maybe it's the nurse?
 He thought hopefully.

 He raised his eyes to meet the face of a stern Chifuyu.
 She pushed him back a few feet, and handed him some sort of toolkit.

 Church looked at the clunky thing with dismay.
 "What's this for?"